 The debtor has 28 days to oppose the application, in which case the matter will be listed for a hearing.
 If no response is received we will apply for a Final Charging Order (FCO).
 If this application is successful, the FCO will be granted.

-Once the FCO has been received, we will serve a copy of the Debtor and put them on notice that you could make a separate application to the Court for an Order that the property be sold, if they do not voluntarily extinguish the debt by either selling the property themselves or offering payment by instalments.
+Once the FCO has been received, we will serve a copy on the Debtor and put them on notice that you could make a separate application to the Court for an Order that the property be sold, if they do not voluntarily extinguish the debt by either selling the property themselves or offering payment by instalments.

 What would the debtor need to do to oppose the application for a Charging Order?